|Dimensions:||126′ x 26′ x 11′, 232 gross tons|

 Mooring Buoy Status

 This site has a mooring near the main timbers, and is only about 300 feet from the Genesee Chief.
-The site can be accessed from shore via Cheboygan State Park.
+The site can also be accessed from shore via Cheboygan State Park.

 The Straits of Mackinac Shipwreck Preserve maintains seasonal moorings at this site.
 Mooring are normally available from late May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
 Vessels are required to use these moorings when they’re present.